zju-ai4h/Unsupervised-Pretraining-for-tooth-segmentation/README.md

  CUDA_VISIBLE_DEVICES=0,1 python ddp_main.py --exp_name=from_scratch
 ```
 ## Inference
-During fine-tuning, we only sample 20,000 faces to train and test.
-If you want to obtain the labels of unsampled faces, you can apply kNN strategy to the segmenation result.
-Meanwhile, there are also many method to achieve it, e.g. put all faces into the model and graph-cut.
+During fine-tuning, we only sample 20,000 points to train and test.
+If you want to obtain the labels of unsampled points, you can apply kNN strategy to the segmentation result.
+Meanwhile, there are also many methods to achieve it, e.g. putting all faces into the model and graph-cut.
 So you can choose the appropriate method for post-processing with your needs.